Filing For Bankruptcy? You’re Not Alone.

 Who Files For Bankruptcy?
 You’d Be Surprised.

-These tough economic times have driven many people into debt — a job layoff, a business slowdown, medical bills, credit cards out of control from trying to make ends meet.
+These tough economic times have driven many people into debt — a job layoff, a business slowdown, medical bills, and credit cards out of control from trying to make ends meet.

 - More than 1 million bankruptcies were filed in the United States in 2009.